 During long bicycle touring trips you will probably like to have your most used stuff handy.
 If you are planning to be on the road for more than two, three days, the need to stop and to get your stuff of your bicycle panniers can become a burden over time.

 My 2'nd hobby is taking video movies while riding, and so I have to have my video camera handy for me at all times.
 In addition, when I leave my touring bikes, lock them and go somewhere, I can use the quick dismount feature and carry with me my handlebar bag, including all of my valuable items, such as my video camera, my personal documents and money.
 If you would like to watch my cycling movies you can visit this link.

 What Can I Store in My Handlebar Bag?

-The typical items you can store in your bicycle handlebar bag are those that need a quick access.
-For me there are three main things falling under this category:
+The typical items you can store in your bicycle handlebar bag are those that need quick access.
+For me three main things are falling under this category:

 The first and most important item is my video camera.
 I like to take video shots while riding, and I need my video camera to be handy.
 If I have to twist around, dig in my pannier trying to get my video camera, the moment to take the shot is gone!

 The second item is similar to the first item, and it is my still camera.
 When I am on the bike I often tend to stop to see something that I want to take a photo of.
 Without storing my still camera in my bicycle handlebar bag I may miss a lot of great photo opportunities, and it is unfortunate.